 Surprisingly, CareerBuilder’s report also found that half of responding companies don’t use an ATS.
 As we’ll discuss momentarily, this is a pretty good sign that at least half of said companies aren’t taking full advantage of the many different recruitment tools available to them.
 This, in turn, likely means that said companies are experiencing major productivity gaps when it comes to their recruitment initiatives.

 Now, this isn’t to say that such tools and technology are a “magic bullet” that will fix all of the issues plaguing your recruitment efforts with the flip of a switch.
-In order to get the most out of these tools, you’ll need to take a more strategic approach to implementing them into your recruitment processes.
+In order to get the most out of these tools, you’ll need to take a more strategic approach to implement them into your recruitment processes.

 Which is exactly what we’ll be discussing throughout this article.